 - £1,250–£1,450 per square metre for a dormer conversion

-- £1,350–£1,550 per square metre for complex options, such
+- £1,350–£1,550 per square metre for complex options

-Dormer conversions are the most popular option as they are the easiest way to add light and an increased amount of roof space with full headroom.
+2. Dormer loft conversions are the most popular option as they are the easiest way to add light and an increased amount of roof space with full headroom.
 The roof structure is altered at the sides or rear of the house to add a large, flat-roofed ‘box’ dormer.

-Hip-to-gable conversions are most commonly found on the side of either end-terrace or semi-detached houses.
+3. Hip-to-gable loft conversions are most commonly found on the side of either end-terrace or semi-detached houses.
 The hipped (or sloping) side roof is removed and the end wall is then built up straight to form a new vertical gable.

-Gable-to-gable conversions include a new box extension that spans the space between each gable end.
+4. Gable-to-gable loft conversions include a new box extension that spans the space between each gable end.
 It is worth noting that in some case you’ll need to increase the height of the gable end walls to act as ‘bookends’.

-‘You need to consider the layout of your completed loft conversion long before you start work.
+You need to consider the layout of your completed loft conversion long before you start work.
 This means deciding where you will position pieces of furniture, the bathroom and any built-in storage.

 If you plan on having an en suite, take into account the ceiling height in the space and prioritise pieces – namely the shower and hand basin – that cannot compromise on headroom.

 The location of the stairs should also be considered during the early stages.
 Consider all possible options in order to maximise the space offered within your loft conversion.
-Decisions such as placing the door at the top or the foot of the staircase can also mean the difference between a boxy loft conversion and one that is more open.’
+Decisions such as placing the door at the top or the foot of the staircase can also mean the difference between a boxy loft conversion and one that is more open.